anoopkum/Container-Orchestration-Platform/README.md

-# Provisioning Kubernetes clusters on Azure with Terraform and AKS
+# Provisioning Kubernetes cluster on Azure with Terraform and AKS
 This repository contains the code necessary to provision AKS clusters using Terraform.